OpenDDS/node-opendds-rest-demo/README.md

 Same as the steps above, though you will obviously need to launch multiple 'server' applications running on different ports (use the `--port <PORT>` option) as well as have multiple browser tabs open to connect to each of the servers.

+### Misc

+Additionally, this demo also exists in a form that supports websockets interactions between client and server.
+Check out the `websockets` branch if you're interested in seeing those improvements.